 12.2.1 All interchangeable components and loose gear, and ropes shall be carefully examined at least once every three months by a responsible person assigned by the master.
-If defects are found out during such an examination.
-The results shall be entered in Part III of the Register of Ship's Lifting Appliances and Cargo Handling Gear.

 Besides, interchangeable components and loose gear, and ropes shall be carefully examined by a responsible person every time before use of the cargo handling gear.
-In this case, an entry in Part III of the Register of Ship's Lifting Appliances and Cargo Handling Gear is made only if defects are found.
+If defects are identified an entry in Part III of the Register of Ship's Cargo Handling Gear shall be made.

-If broken wires are found in a rope, the rope shall be examined at least once a month
+If broken wires are found in a rope, the rope shall be examined at least once a month.

-During examinations of cargo hooks, shackles, swivels, chains, etc., related to the cargo handling gear on board oil tankers, oil recovery vessels, gas carriers, chemical tankers and other similar ships, the requirements of 1.6 shall be met.
-In case the protective coatings were used for intrinsic safety, their integrity should be verified.
+During of examinations the hooks, shackles, swivels, chains, etc., related to cargo handling gear located on the decks of oil tankers, oil gathering vessels, gas carriers, chemical tankers and other similar ships, the fulfillment of requirements of 1.6 shall be checked.
 If a protective coating has been applied to ensure intrinsic safety, its integrity shall be confirmed.